abwilf/mmfusion/README.md

 * For a full list of arguments accepted by `main.py`, run `python3 main.py --help` or look at the bottom of the file where the arguments and their descriptions are defined.
 * In the transcripts and labels files, `intervals` are measured in seconds
 * To change how MFBs are extracted, see the `mfb_util.py` file and modify the global variables there.
+* When grid searching (especially on audio classification tasks), watch out for the number of parallel threads you run per GPU.
+The tensors are very large, and you may encounter OOM errors.
+If this happens, simply set `num_parallel` in `generate.py` to 1.
+For details on this behavior, see the [Standard-Grid](https://github.com/abwilf/standard-grid) repository.

 ## Roadmap (to be implemented)
 * HFFN inference